How much will it cost to live in Kathmandu for a month?

 TOTAL = USD 775

 I did not buy any clothes, going cinema, or any luxury restaurants or staying in hotel.
-I am staying in a rented house, trying to cut cost but still averagely spending around USD 800 or more.
+I am staying in a rented house and trying to cut cost but still averagely spending around USD 800 or more.

-Last week, went for a short trek and spent a few days in Pokhara, it costs me another USD 250.
+Last week, went for a short trek and spent a few days in Pokhara, which costs me another USD 250.

 It makes my whole month expenses go up to over USD 1000.